 When is the best time of year to see the California Grey Whales in Baja, Mexico?

-That’s why we only run fifteen small group trips (limited to only 10 people) at that time of year.
+That’s why we only run ten small group trips (limited to only 9 people) at that time of year.

-How far in advance should we book to get one of the optimal dates?
+How far in advance should we book a Baja whale watching tour to get one of the optimal dates?

 The women who called last week wanting to book a February whale watching trip (along with her family), was surprised and disappointed when Kevin’s answered, “ Sorry we are SOLD OUT in February and only have a limited spots still open in March.”…